petr-tik/income_calc/progress_report.md

+## 8/1/17

+On the plane back from tenerife: added more docker commands to the makefile, need to try building and deploying a docker container on someone else's machine, so I can test if it compiles and runs on different OS'es
+    Thinking about using debug_lvl=3 for extern macros, which will allow unit testing per function

 ## 7/1/17

 Been playing around with Docker and clang.
 Now have a versatile makefile to make executables in a minimal container (with make, bash and gcc).